-Florida automobile insurance rates are among the 10 most expensive state rates in the nation, causing some automobile insurance providers and a majority of drivers to counter that it is time for legislators to step into the fray and help bring down costs.
+Florida car insurance rates rank among the top ten most costly in the entire country, leading some insurance companies and many drivers to argue that it is high time for lawmakers to jump in and help lower these expenses.

 The issue has been at the forefront of the minds of insurance providers as they search for some way to help customers who already pay higher rates for home insurance and flood insurance because of the frequency of storms in the Sunshine State.